xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 ```

-Once the host is back up, re-run the `host-check` script:
+Once the host is back up, re-run the `host-check` script with the `-e xr-compose` option:

 ```